NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 aerial, hand-held, and historical images for which such information may be incomplete or inaccurate.

-An overview of the tool and examples are provided in this chapter.
+An overview of ``camera_solve`` and examples are provided in this chapter.
 Reference information for this tool can be found in :numref:`camera_solve`.

-This tool can be optionally bypassed if, for example, the longitude and latitude of the corners of all images are known (:numref:`imagecorners`).
+This program can be optionally bypassed if, for example, a similar orthoimage and a DEM are available (:numref:`camera_solve_gcp`), or if the longitude and latitude of the corners of all images are known (:numref:`cam_gen`).

 ASP offers another tool to build reconstructions, named ``theia_sfm`` (:numref:`theia_sfm`).
 That one more geared to work with a rig